 Not studied ACCT11059 or ACCT11081?

-If you have not previously studied ACCT11059 or ACCT11081, you will need to set up your blog.
+If you have not previously studied ACCT11059 Accounting, Learning & Online Communication or ACCT11081 Introductory Financial Accounting, you will need to set up your blog.
 Instructions on how to do this are included in ASS#1.
 You should do this right now.

-We will have an interactive workshop each week at 9.00am – 12 noon each Thursday.
-These will be held in Cairns, Mackay, Rockhampton, Gladstone, Bundaberg, Brisbane, Sydney and Melbourne; and I will be leading the class from 9.00am – 10.30am from Rockhampton.
+We will have an interactive workshop each week at 9.00am – 12.00 noon on Thursday.
+These will be held in Brisbane, Sydney and Melbourne; and I will be leading the class from 9.00am – 10.30am from Rockhampton.
 At each location, you will have a teaching staff member to support you in discussions; and we will break up into our own groups at each location from 10.30am – 12 noon.
-Anyone in our unit can attend workshops at any location; and distance students are welcome to attend at a location near you, should you ever wish to.
+Anyone in our unit can attend workshops at any location; and online students are welcome to attend at a location near you, should you wish to.

 You can also Zoom into the workshop live each week and participate from wherever you are in Australia (and elsewhere).
 If the time of our workshop does not suit you, you can watch a video of each of the workshops.
-These will be available each week on Moodle (in the section for that week) usually by 5.00pm Friday.
+These are available on Moodle (in the section for that week) and are the workshops from T2, 2019.

 In the interactive workshops, we will review some of the key concepts from the readings each week (we all need to come to class having already completed the readings) and will have an opportunity to discuss issues with, and be supported to complete, the steps of the assignment.
 You can find the room of your workshop at your location here.

 Contact details of our teaching staff can be found at Unit Contacts in the Information section on the top left hand side of Moodle.

 I will give you your own company at 5.00pm Friday (Week 1).
 This will be available in the top central section of Moodle.
 I will also email everyone (as well as post on the unit Facebook page) to let you know when they are available.